Bushnell has been around for a long time. They are normally a respected brand. But are the Bushnell PowerView binoculars worthy of the same respect?

 The lenses are multi-coated, not fully coated.
 Fully coated is top-of-the-line when it comes to lenses.
 Lenses so coated will allow the maximum amount of light to pass through the binoculars as opposed to being reflected back off the glass.
 Multi-coated is only the second-best option, but there are worse possibilities.

 The field of view (FOV) is just 170 feet at 1000 yards of distance.
 That’s not very wide considering that some binoculars have an FOV of over 300 feet.
-If you need your binoculars for quickly finding a target object over a wide range, these may not be the set you’re looking for.
+That said, you shouldn’t expect a wide FOV from such high-powered lenses.
+That’s just the way the physics works.
+If you need your binoculars for quickly finding a target object over a wide range, these may not be the set you’re looking for, but a lowered-powered set might work better for you.

 Binoculars with such a strong power, like 20x, and heavy weight (30 ounces) are quite difficult to hold steady in the open air.
 You might be able to lean against something to keep them from shaking, but sometimes such a support is just not there.
 That’s why you can attach binoculars like these to a tripod.